decidim/decidim/decidim-budgets/README.md

 * A CRUD engine to manage budgets.
 * A CRUD engine to manage projects related to a budget.
-* Participant orders with the projects
+* Participant orders with the voted projects
 * Budgets workflow to add different rules for budget voting.
 * Public views for budgets and projects.